lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

     write_data H2O.data

-..  container:: justify

 The final state is written into *H2O.data*.

-..  container:: justify

 If you open the *dump.lammpstrj* file using VMD, you should see the system quickly reaching its equilibrium volume and density.

 .. figure:: ../figures/level2/polymer-in-water/water-light.png
     :alt: Curves showing the equilibration of the water reservoir